Learn about the risks and get tips for taking out a second loan before you’ve paid your first one off.

 If you’re just interested in comparing rates, many lenders allow you to fill out a few basic details to get an idea of the likelihood that you’d get approved, and the size of loan and rate that might be available to you.
 These might use a “soft” credit search facility, which leaves no trail on your credit record.
 Taking further steps often involves a hard credit check, which would leave a footprint.

 Just because you tend to use one particular lender, that doesn’t mean you’re shackled to them for life.
 In fact, it usually pays to shop around.
-You can use the tool below to estimate the cost of the loan that you have in mind from a range of popular lenders.

 4 tips to get your next personal loan application approved